 The 39mm x 48mm case of the Valkyr is flat, edgy and mostly brushed, with polished, bevelled edges.
 Most watches come with bended lugs and soft, round details, but that is not the case with this watch.
 The lugs drop down at a sharp angle making the appearance quite masculine and packed with self-confidence.
 The screw down crown is placed at 3 o’clock, featuring the red, aperture-like Aevig logo.

-Underneath the double domed sapphire, you will find a vintage styled, matte black dial surrounded by a white chapter ring.
+Underneath the double domed sapphire, you will find a vintage styled, matt, black dial surrounded by a white chapter ring.
 No numerals used, keeping it all clean and tidy.
 The hour makers and the hour and minute hands are polished, inserted with stripes of luminova.
 The red second hand matches the Aevig logo nicely and is a good contrast to the dial.
 The logo and “Aevig” are placed under the twelve-hour marker and “Automatic” and the yellow “Valkyr”-sign lies above the six-hour marker.

 Its time to talk about the lume, the BG-W9.
 For the first time in my life, I am worried.
 Not about the lume itself, as it shines like it should, nothing more, nothing less.
 The thing that worries me is that I am afraid I have developed color blindness… I have been in the closet, under a blanket and outside in complete darkness, but I can not tell if the lume shines in green or blue.
 After getting someone else to look at it, it is confirmed that the lume on the markers are green and the hands are blue.
 Maybe I should bring it to the doctor, to get his opinion when I check my sight…